zackbrown/rideshare-sim/README.md

-Ride-Share Simulator
+Rideshare Simulator
 =============

-Ride-sharing simulator built on the Google Maps API and AngularJS
+Ridesharing simulator built on the Google Maps API and AngularJS

 The goal of this project is to answer the questions: